hashicorp/terraform-provider-azurestack/website/docs/r/windows_virtual_machine.html.markdown

 * `priority`- (Optional) Specifies the priority of this Virtual Machine.
 Possible values are `Regular` and `Spot`.
 Defaults to `Regular`.
 Changing this forces a new resource to be created.

 * `provision_vm_agent` - (Optional) Should the Azure VM Agent be provisioned on this Virtual Machine?
 Defaults to `true`.
 Changing this forces a new resource to be created.

-* `proximity_placement_group_id` - (Optional) The ID of the Proximity Placement Group which the Virtual Machine should be assigned to.

 * `secret` - (Optional) One or more `secret` blocks as defined below.